Having one bank account isn’t just risky, it could be costing you cash.

 Let’s get this cleared up first.
 Even though many think they can only have one, there’s actually no limit to how many you can open from different banks.
 You might even be able to have more than one from the same institution.

-As I’ve written about previously I’ve got 14 current accounts (it’s actually up to 15 now), and most of you won’t need anything near that many.
+As I’ve written about previously I’ve got a number of current accounts (it’s actually up to 18 now), but most of you won’t need anything near that many.
 In fact even just having two can be enough.

 And there’s very little risk in opening and running multiple accounts.
 I’ve shared a few things to consider further down the article.